michaeldegroot/mysql-cache/README.md

 ___
 # What it does
-Automatically caches SELECT sql's in the machine's memory using [memored](https://github.com/PaquitoSoft/memored) so this can work in clustered mode!
+Automatically caches SELECT sql's in memory, you have serveral cache providers at your disposale and it can even work in clustered mode via redis or mmap!!

 This module is wrapping some functions of the [mysql](https://www.npmjs.com/package/mysql) module for ease of use
 ___